Instinct (Dollhouse): Plot

 The episode starts with Ballard walking into Topher's office inspecting the chair.
 Topher walks in and they discuss Echo's current engagement.
 Topher notes that he has just opened up a new world to imprinting.
 By making changes to the brain, he can theoretically program it to fight cancer or even be telekinetic.

 On engagement, Echo wakes up in the middle of night, to breastfeed "her" child.
 In the morning, Echo wakes up and proceeds to take Jack (the baby) downstairs for breakfast.
 Her husband, Nate who has been working in his home office comes out and is about to leave for work.
 It is clear that Nate is not prepared to be a father as he is reluctant to hold Jack, while Echo makes coffee.
 As Echo sees Nate off to work, she notices a black van parked across the street.

 In the park, Sierra is on the same engagement acting as one of Echo's friends.
 Echo tells Sierra about Nate's shortcomings as a father and believes he is having an affair or is engaged in illegal activities.
 Sierra chalks it up to hormones, but Echo express her paranoia at the black van parked across the street.
 Sierra tells Echo she is sleep deprived and she needs a good nights rest.

 Back at home, Echo is unable to let it go, and begins to rummage through Nate's home office.
 When Nate comes home, Echo asks Nate "who she is?" referring to some photos she found in Nate's office.
-Nate tells Echo that she was a former lover, but has since died and apologises for keeping it from Echo.
+Nate tells Echo that she was a former lover, but has since died and apologizes for keeping it from Echo.
 Nate tells Echo to go to sleep and he will take Jack tonight.
-However Echo wakes up in the middle of the night, and overhears Nate telling someone on the phone to "get rid of her" and he will get rid of the baby.
+But she wakes up in the middle of the night and overhears Nate telling someone on the phone to "get rid of her" and he will get rid of the baby.

 At Perrin's residence, Perrin discusses the lack of evidence he has against Rossum with his wife.
 The doorbell rings and Perrin's wife goes to answer the door.
 However no one was there and she brings Perrin a stack of documents left at the doorstep.